Pallinder/rails-test-runner/README.md

 ### Run all tests
 cmd-shift-p `railsTestRunner.runAllTests`

+### Run only failing tests
+For this to work you need to also configure your rspec setup to support saving the last failures to a text file.
+Please take a look at: https://relishapp.com/rspec/rspec-core/docs/command-line/only-failures

+After that is done simply run the command and you should only be running failed tests. cmd-shift-p `railsTestRunner.runLastFailedTests`

 ## Keybindings
 To change your keyboard shortcuts, paste the rules in `Code -> Preferences -> Keyboard Shortcuts -> keybindings.json`: